finos/common-domain-model/docs/cdm-overview.md

 ## Purpose

-A single, digital processing standard for trade events and actions enhances financial markets\' operational efficiency in several ways:
+A single, digital processing standard for trade events and actions enhances financial markets' operational efficiency in several ways:

 -   **Enables inter-operability and straight-through processing** across firms, solutions and platforms, reducing the need for reconciliation